MindscapeHQ/raygun4js/README.md

 `ignoreAjaxAbort` - User-aborted Ajax calls result in errors - if this option is true, these will not be sent.

+`ignoreAjaxError` - Ajax requests that return error codes will not be sent as errors to Raygun if this options is true.

 `debugMode` - Raygun4JS will log to the console when sending errors.

 `wrapAsynchronousCallbacks` - if set to `false`, async callback functions triggered by setTimeout/setInterval will not be wrapped when attach() is called. _Defaults to true_